4100E021/20210922/window 10.md

-Windows 10 is a major release of the Windows NT operating system developed by Microsoft(微軟).
+Windows 10 is a major release(推出) of the Windows NT operating system developed by Microsoft(微軟).

 It is the successor to Windows 8.1, which was released nearly two years earlier,